umbertogriffo/fastapi-blueprint/README.md

 ## Database Setup (Optional, if using database)

-The blueprint uses SQLModel (SQLAlchemy) with support for SQLite.
+The blueprint uses SQLModel (SQLAlchemy) with support for `SQLite` and `PostgreSQL`.

 ### Perform migrations

+> [!NOTE]
+> To run it with PostgreSQL backed database set `DATABASE_URL=postgresql://develop:develop_secret@localhost:5432/develop` in .𝐞𝐧𝐯, otherwise it will use SQLite by default.
+> Also, you will need to run a PostgreSQL instance locally by running the docker compose.

+Using `SQLite` (Default):

 ```bash
 # Set up the database schema